alexrudnick/dissertation/BURNDOWN.md

     * understand and explain the doc2vec paper (cited in dissertation)
       * how does training data size affect quality?
     * turn inferred document vectors into features for classification
+      * probably just stick an annotation on the first token in the sentence
     * run experiments with doc2vec features

 ### fairly done things